-At the same time, the Board wanted more funds appropriated for enforcement and infrastructure than the Administration requested.
-Specifically, the Board called for spending \$105 million more on a variety of enforcement initiatives than the Administration's budget request, and \$205 million more on projects related to the BSM and newly installed information systems.
-In the Board's view, these added expenditures are critical to the success of current plans to improve taxpayer compliance and shrink the tax gap.
+At the same time, the Board wanted more funds appropriated for enforcement and infrastructure than the Administration called for.
+Specifically, the Board called for spending \$105 million more on a variety of enforcement initiatives than the Administration's budget request, and \$205 million more on projects related to the BSM and newly installed information systems.31 In the Board's view, these added expenditures were critical to the success of current plans to improve taxpayer compliance and shrink the tax gap.

 House-Passed Version of H.R.
-2829.
+2829

+The spending measure (H.R.
+2829) for financial services and general government passed by the House on June 28 would have provided \$11.147 billion in appropriated funds for the IRS in FY2008.
+This amount was \$52 million more than the amount requested by the Administration.

+This entire difference lay in recommended funding for taxpayers services.
 H.R.
-2829, as passed by the House, would provide \$11.147 billion in appropriated funds for the IRS in FY2008.
-This amount is \$52 million more than the amount requested by the Administration.

-This entire difference lies in recommended funding for taxpayers services.
-H.R.
-2829 would provide \$2.155 billion for such services in FY2008, or \$52 million more than the amount requested by the Administration.
-Of this amount, \$8 million would be set aside for low-income taxpayer clinic grants, up to \$4.1 million would be funneled into the Tax Counseling for the Elderly program, and no less than \$179.6 million would be used to fund the operations of the Taxpayer Advocate Service.
-In addition, the bill recommends spending \$71.5 million for pre-filing services management (or \$6.2 million more than the Administration requested), \$127.5 million for taxpayer communications and education (or \$12.8 million more than the Administration requested), \$70 million for media and publications (or \$5.2 million more than the Administration requested).
+2829 would have provided \$2.155 billion for such services in FY2008, or \$52 million more than the amount requested by the Administration.
+Of this amount, \$8 million would have been for low-income taxpayer clinic grants, up to \$4.1 million would have been funneled into the Tax Counseling for the Elderly program, and no less than \$179.6 million would have funded the operations of the Taxpayer Advocate Service.
+In addition, the bill recommended spending \$71.5 million for pre-filing services management (\$6.2 million more than the Administration requested), \$127.5 million for taxpayer communications and education (or \$12.8 million more than the Administration requested), \$70 million for media and publications (\$5.2 million more than requested), and \$165.2 million for account management and assistance (\$18.3 million more than requested).
 In its report on H.R.
-2829, the House Appropriations Committee notes that the recommended increase in spending on taxpayer services is intended to counter recent reductions in taxpayer services and give the IRS the resources it needs "to strengthen, improve, and expand taxpayer service."
+2829, the House Appropriations Committee noted that the recommended increase in spending on taxpayer services was intended to counter recent reductions in taxpayer services and give the IRS the resources it needed "to strengthen, improve, and expand taxpayer service."32